 Connection to J1 is through a 50 pin PCB edge card connector.
 The pins are numbered 1 through 50 with the even numbered pins on the component side of the PCB and the odd numbered pins on the non-component side.
 Pin 2 is located on the end of the PCB connector closest to the AC motor capacitor and is labeled 2.
 A key slot is provided between pins 4 and 6 for optional connector keying.
-Refer to Figure 34.
+Refer to Figure 35.

-1.8.2 AC POWER
+1.8.2 AC POWER (REFER TO TABLE 1)

-The AC power to the drive is via the connector P4/J4 located on the rear of the drive and below the AC motor capacitor.
-The P4/J4 pin designations are outlined below for standard as well as optional AC power.
+The AC power to the drive is via the connector P4/J4 located to the rear of the drive and below the AC motor capacitor.
+The P4/J4 pin designations are outlined in Table 1 for standard as well as optional AC power.

-1.8.3 DC POWER
+1.8.3 DC POWER (REFER TO TABLE 2)

-DC power to the drive is via connector P5/J5 located on non-component side of PCB near the P4 connector.
-The three DC voltages and their specifications along with their P5/J5 pin designators, are outlined below.
+DC power to the drive is via connector P5/J5 located on the non-component side of the PCB near the P4 connector.
+The two DC voltages and their specifications along with their P5/J5 pin designators, are outlined in Table 2.